Mariengs/css-frameworks/README.md

 - Search for posts
 - View user profiles

 The application integrates Noroff’s API for authentication and social content.
 It follows modular ES6 practices, with at least three functions documented using JSDoc.
-A basic UI is implemented, and the project is deployed on GitHub Pages/Netlify/Vercel.
+A basic UI is implemented, and the project is deployed on Netlify: https://js2-marieng.netlify.app/

 The code is structured and formatted according to best practices, with regular commits and the use of GitHub Issues for bug tracking.